OctopusDeploy/blog/blog/2021-08/telemetry-crows-nest/index.md

 #### Apdex route view

 Historical performance is visible on every route.
 This allows us to see how the performance of a route has changed in each release.
 For example, the performance of the certificates route above degraded from 2020.2 to 2020.6.
 The Apdex score decreased from 62 to 16.
-In 2021.1, this cause of this slowness was resolved, leading to an Apdex score of 77.
+In 2021.1, we identified the cause of this decrease in Apdex score and resolved the issue, leading to an Apdex score of 77.

 ![Apdex Route View](apdex-route-view.png "Apdex Route View")